Bioterrorism: History

 In 1980, the World Health Organization (WHO) announced the eradication of smallpox, a highly contagious and incurable disease.
 Although the disease has been eliminated in the wild, frozen stocks of smallpox virus are still maintained by the governments of the United States and Russia.
 Disastrous consequences are feared if rogue politicians or terrorists were to get hold of the smallpox strains.
 Since vaccination programs are now terminated, the world population is more susceptible to smallpox than ever before.

 In Oregon in 1984, followers of the Bhagwan Shree Rajneesh attempted to control a local election by incapacitating the local population.
-They infected salad bars in 11 restaurants, produce in grocery stores, doorknobs, and other public domains with Salmonella typhimurium bacteria in the city of The Dalles, Oregon.
-The attack infected 751 people with severe food poisoning.
+They infected salad bars in 10 restaurants, produce in grocery stores, doorknobs, and other public domains with Salmonella typhimurium bacteria in the city of The Dalles, Oregon.
+The attack infected 751 people with severe food poisoning and hospitalized 45 of them.
 There were no fatalities.
 This incident was the first known bioterrorist attack in the United States in the 20th century.
 It was also the single largest bioterrorism attack on U.S. soil.

 In June 1993, the religious group Aum Shinrikyo released anthrax in Tokyo.
 Eyewitnesses reported a foul odor.
 The attack was a failure, because it did not infect a single person.
 The reason for this is due to the fact that the group used the vaccine strain of the bacterium.
 The spores which were recovered from the site of the attack showed that they were identical to an anthrax vaccine strain that was given to animals at the time.
 These vaccine strains are missing the genes that cause a symptomatic response.

 In September and October 2001, several cases of anthrax broke out in the United States, apparently deliberately caused.
-Letters laced with infectious anthrax were concurrently delivered to news media offices and the U.S Congress, alongside an ambiguously related case in Chile.
+Letters laced with infectious anthrax were concurrently delivered to news media offices and the U.S. Congress.
 The letters killed five people.